Skip to Main Content

 aerial view of Maryland

-Employment in Maryland increased by 8,200 jobs (0.3 percent) in January.
-The unemployment rate remained at 3.0 percent.
+Total payroll employment in Maryland fell by 1,200 jobs (0.0 percent) in March.
+The unemployment rate was unchanged at 3.0 percent.

 Download Full PDF